 - Nonprofit events must have a set of governing bylaws and an independent board of directors (non-related parties) with a minimum of 3 board members that are elected at least every two years.
 They must be recognized as a nonprofit through the RRCA nonprofit group exemption with the IRS or granted exemption directly by the IRS.

-- RRCA event membership and insurance is taken out in the name of the event, not the name of a company or nonprofit group hosting the event.
+- RRCA event membership and insurance are taken out in the name of the event, not the name of a company or nonprofit group hosting the event.

 - Event directing companies or event owners producing more than one race/event during the calendar year or assisting clients must follow the membership information on the Event Directing Company Membership page.

-- Membership in the RRCA is required in order to access the insurance program for running event members.
+- Membership in the RRCA is required to access the insurance program for running event members.